Code-Institute-Submissions/Rob-Mundy-noughts_and_crosses/README.md

     + Play against the computer

-    + The first turn is randomised between user and computer
+    + The first turn is randomised between the user and the computer

     + Alternate turns between user and computer by incrementing the turn variable

-    + If user's turn, accept input
+    + If it's the user's turn, accept the user's input

         + input validation